 Funder Terms and Conditions

 Funders will provide the application guidelines for each scheme when the call for proposals is released.
 Principal Investigators (PIs) should pay close attention to the call details, eligibility to apply and assessment criteria, using it to develop their application.
-If the proposed research will involve Co-Investigators and partner institutions, ensure they are also eligible for the scheme.
+The terms and conditions of funding (financial and contractual) and any deviations from the Preferred Terms and Conditions Policy ROP-05 [pdf] are approved by the relevant College officer in line with the Approval and Authorisation Policy.

 The College has its own investigator eligibility criteria detailed in the Investigator Eligibility Policy ROP-03 [pdf].
 The governing principle is that a funder’s investigator eligibility criteria will take precedence over College policy for that specific funding scheme only.
 Where no minimum eligibility requirements are stated by a funder, then College policy will determine the criteria.